LLNL/blt/docs/api/target.rst

 DEFINES
   List of compiler defines to be inherited by dependent targets

+GLOBAL
+  Whether to extend the visibility of the created library to global scope

 Allows libraries not built with CMake to be imported as native CMake targets in order to take full advantage of CMake's transitive dependency resolution.